dotnet/docs/docs/fundamentals/networking/http/httpclient.md

 - Instantiates a new `HttpClient` instance with the object initializer syntax, and as a [using declaration](/dotnet/csharp/whats-new/csharp-8#using-declarations).
 - Sets the <xref:System.Net.Http.HttpClient.BaseAddress?displayProperty=nameWithType> to `"https://jsonplaceholder.typicode.com"`.

 This `HttpClient` instance will always use the base address when making subsequent requests.
-You can apply additional configuration, for example:
+To apply additional configuration consider:

 - Setting <xref:System.Net.Http.HttpClient.DefaultRequestHeaders?displayProperty=nameWithType>.
 - Applying a non-default <xref:System.Net.Http.HttpClient.Timeout?displayProperty=nameWithType>.